KPI Partners Blog

 Manju is a senior consultant in KPI Partners.
 Her professional focus is on the world of ETL development, Support, and Implementation.
 She has extensively worked on Data warehousing applications using ETL tools like Data Stage and Informatica and Data virtualization tool like Denodo and also in SQL, PL/SQL and UNIX scripts.

-Tags: Blog, Manju Das, Denodo, Most relevant and most used techniques, Manual performance optimization in Denodo
+Tags: Blog, Manju Das, Denodo, Most relevant and most used techniques, Manual performance optimization in Denodo, Denodo platform, query optimizer, data virtualization tools, performance tuning in sql, denodo data virtualization

 Subscribe to the KPI Blog